 I love all types of copycat recipes.
 It is fun to tinker in my kitchen to try and come up with recipes that give me the flavors of my favorite restaurant or take away meals.

-What is oven fried chicken?
+Why oven fried chicken?

-Oven fried chicken is coating with spices and herbs and other toppings to give the chicken flavor.
+Oven fried chicken is coated with spices and herbs and other toppings to give the chicken flavor.
 But instead of deep frying, as normal fried chicken is, it is baked in the oven with a small amount of oil for crispiness.

 For me, it’s a way to infuse my chicken with the spices and give it a lovely texture by using just a little butter and concentrating on what goes on the outside of the chicken.